ngx-archive/nginx-extras-docs/docs/lua/signal.md

 Maps the signal name specified to the system-specific signal number.
 Returns `nil` if the signal name is not known.

-All the POSIX signal names are supported:
+All the POSIX and BSD signal names are supported:

 ```
 HUP